Dan Snow: Early life and education

-Born in Westminster, London Dan Snow is the youngest son of Peter Snow, BBC television journalist, and Canadian Ann MacMillan, managing editor emerita of CBC's London Bureau; thus he holds dual British-Canadian citizenship.
+Dan Robert Snow was born on 3 December 1978 in Westminster, London.
+He is the youngest son of Peter Snow, BBC television journalist, and Ann MacMillan, a Canadian and managing editor emerita of CBC's London Bureau; thus he holds dual British and Canadian nationality.
 Through his mother, he is the nephew of Canadian historian Margaret MacMillan and also a great-great-grandson of British Prime Minister David Lloyd George.

-One of his father's cousins is the Channel 4 news reporter Jon Snow and his paternal great-grandfather was Sir Thomas D'Oyly Snow, a British infantry general during World War I.

 Snow was educated in London at Westfield Primary School (now Barnes Primary) and at St Paul's School where he was Captain of School and rowed for its VIII.
 He then went to Balliol College, Oxford, his father's alma mater, and graduated with first-class honours in Modern History.
 A keen rower since his secondary school days, he won the U-23 men's division at the 2000 British Indoor Rowing Championships and rowed three times in the Boat Race, winning in 2000 and losing the controversial 2001 Boat Race when club President.

 Career

 Snow presented his first programme in October 2002 just after graduating from university, co-presenting the BBC's 60th anniversary special on the Battles of El Alamein with his father Peter.
 The two then collaborated to present an eight-part documentary series called Battlefield Britain, which aired in 2004, and won a BAFTA Craft Award for special effects.
 The same year, Snow won a Sony award as one of the presenters on the LBC Boat Race coverage.
+Snow presented on the Canadian Broadcasting Corporation's specials, with his mother Ann MacMillan, for Queen Elizabeth II's funeral and King Charles III's coronation.

 Snow has presented on many state occasions such as the 200th anniversary celebration of the Battle of Trafalgar, Beating Retreat 2006, the 60th anniversary of the end of World War Two, the 90th anniversary of the Armistice in November 2008, Trooping the Colour and the Lord Mayor's Show.
 Snow again collaborated with his father to present BBC 2's 20th Century Battlefields and its print edition.
 The series covers battles all around the world and is presented in similar fashion to the first Battlefield Britain.